Product set growth in virtual subgroups of mapping class groups: Introduction

+In other words, if we can find loxodromic elements uniformly quickly in the generating sets of a subgroup, then we will have the uniform product set growth that we are looking for.
+Fujiwara has recently shown a very similar result for actions on hyperbolic spaces, using an alternative method of generating free subgroups of large enough rank \cite{Fujiwara2021}.
+The downside to this result compared to \Cref{IntroShortLoxodromic} is that it is restricted to symmetric sets, however it is very useful in the cases where no well-understood acylindrical action on a quasi-tree exists, such as in the proof of \Cref{IntroMainResult}.

-One example where it is already known that we can generate loxodromic elements uniformly quickly is in mapping class groups, which is what allows us to prove \Cref{IntroFinalVersion}.
-In the following result, finding an element with the same active subsurface as the subgroup can be thought of as being roughly the same as finding a loxodromic element.
+Another useful tool in the proof of \Cref{IntroMainResult} is the fact that we already know that we can generate loxodromic elements uniformly quickly in mapping class groups.
+In the following result we can think of finding an element with the same active subsurface as our subgroup as being roughly the same as finding a loxodromic element in the given subgroup.